harleydutton/Tabula-Rasa/tabula-rasa.md

 | materials     |          | boons       |            |

 ### Trivial Purchases
-Many common things characters will need are effectively free.
-The idea here is that each character has some way of paying for their adventures--usually a day-job or some savings--and they dip into this during the adventure and replenish it during downtime such that it comes out in the wash.
+Many common things characters will need are effectively free so as to avoid pointless bookkeeping.
+The idea here is that each character has some way of paying for their adventures, and that when they get back home, they have a roof over their head and food in their belly because *something* they do is profitable, either back home or on the road.
 Typically food, clothes, ammo, and lodging end up on the list of trivial purchases but a storyteller might want to make you sweat by making one of your basic needs non-trivial.

 ### Minor Purchases
 The idea behind minor purchases is that while they aren't everyday purchases they are easy to get.
 Tools, weapons, vehicles, jewelry, and luxuries all typically fall into this category.
 You can convert your character's character points into minor purchases at a one-for-one ratio but you cannot typically convert them back.
 The `minor purchase` flavor can be used to pay for goods and services under the "minor" column of the setting's store.
 A character can have multiple copies of the `minor purchase` flavor.